tkiraly/spec/spec.md

 |**Data rate range ok**|The designated data rate range exceeds the ones currently defined for this end- device|The data rate range is compatible with the possibilities of the end- device|
 |**Channel frequency ok**|The device cannot use this frequency|The device is able to use this frequency.|

-**Table 9: NewChannelAns status bits signification**
+**Table 10: NewChannelAns status bits signification**

 If either of those 2 bits equals 0, the command did not succeed and the new channel has not been created.

-The DlChannelReq command allows the network to associate a different downlink frequency to the RX1 slot.
-This command is applicable for all the geographic regions supporting the NewChannelReq command (for example EU and China, but not for US or Australia as described in the LoRaWAN Regional Parameters document [PARAMS]).
+The ***DlChannelReq*** command allows the network to associate a different downlink frequency to the RX1 slot.
+This command is applicable for all the physical layer specifications supporting the ***NewChannelReq*** command (for example EU and China physical layers, but not for US or Australia).
+In regions where that command is not defined, the device SHALL silently drop it.

 The command sets the center frequency used for the downlink RX1 slot, as follows:
 |**Size (bytes)**|1|3|